Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 # Insights Deep Dive
 ### Category 1:

+- Analyzing MLR values by service line (OP, PROF, RX) and in total, highlighting how claims costs are changing relative to premium revenue aka how much money is Medicare spending on healthcare compared to the amount money Medicare is charging in premiums to pay for it.  are using.
+Additionally, using %Δ YoY to compare values MLR overtime.
+Lastly, the componet measure of MLR, claims cost, was evluated using percent distirbutions.

 * **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.